 Kale has many health benefits, including a high amount of fiber that can aid your little one's digestion.
 Super Healthy Kids blends the greens with frozen berries to sweeten them up.

 Fruit & Veggie Pops

 One-Ingredient Fruit Popsicles

 It’s as easy at sounds, and endlessly customizable.
 Freeze your babe's favorite fruits and serve to your babe!
 Slice larger fruits like pineapple and watermelon into long pieces.
-Keep smaller fruits like strawberries, mangoes and bananas whole.
+Keep smaller fruits like strawberries, mangoes, raspberries and bananas whole.
 Avoid dense fruits like whole grapes that could pose a choking hazard.
 If you’re feeling fancy, insert a popsicle stick into the bottom of the fruit so it’s easier for baby (or you) to hold.
 Freeze for 3-4 hours, and then enjoy.